Societal Impact

 The Hidden Burdens: The Untold Stories of Parental Incarceration

-When a child internalizes powerful, stigma-laden phrases such as “deviant and defective,” it can reinforce the feeling in a child of being “less” than everyone else.
+When Shame Shapes Identity When a child internalizes powerful, stigma-laden phrases such as “deviant and defective,” it can reinforce the feeling in a child of being “less” than everyone else.
 This raises an important question: Should we feel ashamed of our identity if we are deemed less worthy than others?
 Additionally, when we filter our experiences through the lens of shame, this emotional burden can weigh heavily and reignite the fear, anger, and embarrassment linked to past traumatic events.
 Silencing our trauma narratives seems to be a valuable decision to safeguard us from the emotional pain associated with the stigma of parental incarceration.
-Suppressing our experiences may act as a protective mechanism, shielding us…
+Suppressing our experiences may act as a…

 The Unvoiced But Powerful Presence of Shame

-“Solitary Confinement” by Bridget A. Koehler (2025) Though shame is rarely spoken aloud, its presence shapes our thoughts, actions, and self-perception in profound and often invisible ways.
+“Solitary Confinement” by B.A.K.
+(2025) Though shame is rarely spoken aloud, its presence shapes our thoughts, actions, and self-perception in profound and often invisible ways.
 Shame is an excruciating emotional state, rooted in the idea of “covering up.”
 It thrives in secrecy, hiding in shadows and keeping stories buried.
-Yet, it is an undeniable part of the human experience—especially for children of incarcerated parents.
+Yet it is an undeniable part of the human experience—especially for children of incarcerated parents.
 This blog explores the deep emotional impact of shame, its role in isolation, and how it shapes self-worth and identity.
-Most importantly, it highlights the power of empathy, understanding, and connection in breaking the cycle, allowing those affected to step out of the shadows…
+Most importantly, it highlights the power of empathy, understanding, and connection in breaking the cycle, allowing those affected to step out of the shadows and reclaim…

 Betrayal and Moral Injury in Youth: The Hidden Wound